January 22, 2026 | 3 min read

 Contacts in Eventact

 In Eventact, a Contact refers to an individual in your database.
-The system is designed so that a person's identity is linked with their information or registration for any specific event.
-This structure enables organizations to foster ongoing relationships with their participants across various conferences, meetings, or webinars over time.
+The system is built so that a person’s identity and activity are linked across all of an organizer’s events.
+This allows organizations to foster ongoing relationships with their participants across various conferences and meetings over time.

 The Global Contact Profile